JJ Redick: National team career

+Redick was a member of the 2003 USA Junior World Championship Team.
+In 2005, he competed with the USA Basketball Under-21 Team, which won a gold medal at the Global Games.
+In 2006, Redick was named to the 2006–2008 USA national team program.
+He competed for a spot with the team for the 2008 Olympics, but was not placed on the final roster.
+A recurring back injury kept him from competing in the 2007 FIBA Americas Championship.

+Media career

 Podcasting

 In January 2016, Redick launched a podcast on Yahoo!
 Sports.
 He was the first active NBA player and the second active professional athlete to host a podcast.
 Redick said that he did not get any pushback from the organizations about doing the podcast and attributed that to focusing on getting the basketball work done first.

 He began in 2016 at Yahoo!
-Sports.
-In July 2017, he moved his podcast to Uninterrupted, a media company.
+Sports, hosting The Vertical.
+In July 2017, he moved his podcast to Uninterrupted, under the title The Chronicles of Redick.
 After meeting producer and writer Tommy Alter, Redick decided to continue his podcast on The Ringer in 2017.
 Redick hosted three seasons on the Ringer: two as a solo host, and the third with Alter as co-host.

 In 2020, he left The Ringer to own his content and start his own media company, co-founding ThreeFourTwo Productions with Alter, a reference to the 342 shots he would take every Sunday during the off-season.
-He currently hosts "The Old Man and the Three" along with Alter.
-The podcast premiered August 5, 2020 inside the NBA bubble in Orlando, Florida with Portland Trail Blazers guard Damian Lillard as the first guest.
-Redick's The Old Man and the Three has over 220 million views on YouTube and 4.8 stars on Apple Podcasts.
+He hosted "The Old Man and the Three" along with Alter before announcing his departure to coach the Lakers.
+The podcast premiered August 5, 2020, inside the NBA bubble in Orlando, Florida with Portland Trail Blazers guard Damian Lillard as the first guest.
+Redick's The Old Man and the Three has over 320 million views on YouTube and 4.8 stars on Apple Podcasts.

+In March 2024, Redick and LeBron James launched a podcast called Mind the Game, co-produced by Redick and James' production companies, ThreeFourTwo Productions and Uninterrupted, where the two have "pure conversations about basketball".
+In June 2024, Redick announced that he would be going on an indefinite hiatus from podcasting to take the job of head coach for the Los Angeles Lakers.

 Broadcasting

-Following his retirement, Redick became an on-air sports analyst for ESPN.
-Redick made his debut on November 3 as a studio analyst for coverage of the Brooklyn Nets-Atlanta Hawks game.
+After he retired as a player, Redick became an on-air sports analyst for ESPN, occasionally appearing on First Take.
+He debuted on November 3, 2021, as a studio analyst for coverage of the Brooklyn Nets-Atlanta Hawks game.